Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Linear Delay

+Assuming \sparsehyperclique, acyclic self-join-free queries can be enumerated with linear delay (after linear preprocessing) while cyclic self-join-free queries cannot.
+We now ask how self-joins affect this classification.
+Following \cref{prop-reduce-to-sjf} and \Cref{min-bool-cyclic}, it remains to handle cyclic queries with an acyclic core.
+In this section, we begin this investigation by considering only full queries of this form.
+We start with a simple example showing that some cyclic queries with self-joins can be enumerated with linear delay.

-\begin{example} Consider the full conjunctive query $q$ depicted in Figure~\ref{figure-cq-view}.
-Note that, as we are dealing with conjunctive queries, we do not have negation, and so a node may or may not satisfy the ``red'' predicate.
-The full-core of $q$ is the query $q'$ depicted by . $q'$ is acyclic as desired, and therefore also free-connex.
-The query $q$ can be evaluated with linear delay as follows.
-By Theorem~\ref{dichotomy-sjf} the solutions to $q'$ can be enumerated with constant delay after a linear preprocessing time.
-Notice that any solution $(abc)$ to $q'$, where $b$ is the red node, gives rise to a solution $(abcb)$ to $q$.
-The linear delay enumeration of $q$ works as follows.
-It performs the preprocessing of $q'$ and then starts the enumeration of $q'$ with constant delay.
-For each solution $(abc)$ of $q'$, it tries all elements $d$ of the database and tests, in constant time, whether $d$ is connected to $a$ and $c$ as specified by $q$.
-If yes, it outputs the solution $(abcd)$.
-Notice that by the previous remark, at least one solution is printed per solution to $q'$, so the delay is at most linear.
-We will see in Section~\ref{section-constant} that the query $q$ cannot be enumerated with \emph{constant} delay. \end{example}
+\begin{example} Consider the full query $q_2$ of \Cref{figure-diamonds}.
+It can be enumerated with linear delay as follows.
+We enumerate the solutions of the core of $q_2$, depicted by .
+As the core is acyclic and free-connex, by \Cref{dichotomy-sjf}, this can be done with constant delay after linear preprocessing.
+For each solution $(a,b,c)$ of the core, we try all elements $d$ of the database and test, in constant time, whether $d$ is connected to $a$ and $c$ as specified by $q_2$.
+If it is, we output the solution $(a,b,c,d)$.
+Remark that any solution $(a,b,c)$ to the core gives rise to a solution $(a,b,c,b)$ to $q_2$.
+Thus, at least one solution to $q_2$ is printed for each solution to the core, and so the delay is at most linear. \end{example}